 Swan Upping will be taking place the week beginning 18th July 2022 with the Swan Uppers arriving in Marlow on Tuesday 19th July.
 Visit the official website: https://www.royal.uk/swans

 Swan Upping took place on Tuesday 20th July 2021.
 See latest news item for more information. https://www.marlow-tc.gov.uk/2021/07/swan-upping-returns/

-Below is an extract from the Queen’s Swan Marker website with information on this year’s cancelled event.
+Below is an extract from the Queen’s Swan Marker website with information on the 2020 cancelled event.

 Swan Upping, the annual census of the swan population on the River Thames, will not go ahead this year due to the COVID-19 outbreak.

 Swan Upping was due to take place on 13th – 17th July, between Sunbury-on-Thames and Abingdon in Oxfordshire.

 David Barber MVO, The Queen’s Swan Marker, said: “Although not unexpected, it is of course disappointing that members of the public and local schoolchildren will not be able to enjoy Swan Upping this year.”

 “It is always a great opportunity for the young people who attend to learn about mute swans, and see first-hand the health checks we carry out on every single family of swans along the river.”

 The Queen’s Swan Marker is working with the Thames Swan Rescue Organisations to continue overseeing swan welfare as usual.